adarsh-murthy/github-dashboard/README.md

 If successful, you will see a list of repositories for the specified organization hyperlinked to the repository.
 If not, you see the respective error.

+### Assumptions

+- Cache is not really cleared at any point so assumes that repositories don't change.
+- If request to get the contributors fails for any reason, that number is shown as zero.